patrickbrown4/zephyr/README.md

 ## Additional notes
 * More recent versions of python packages than are specified in `environment.yml` may lead to faster run times, but are not fully tested. geopandas 0.8.1 vs 0.6.1 appears to be one such example.
 Feel free to try more recent versions, but note that doing so may lead to inconsistent behavior elsewhere.
+* This repository was developed and tested on macintosh and linux machines.
+While efforts have been made to support platform independence, there may be issues on windows machines.
+* The abbreviations 'BA' (balancing area) and 'PA' (planning area) are used interchangeably in many scripts; in all cases they refer to the planning areas in reference [1].